 Tamara Cohen, Chief of Program Strategy, oversees the development of new programmatic initiatives including the Rosh Hodesh Reboot and Moving Traditions’ online program for trans, non-binary, and gender questioning Jewish teens, in addition to being a lead trainer and coordinator for Moving Traditions’ National Training Conferences.
 Prior to Moving Traditions, Tamara worked as a spiritual leader and as an educator in Jewish community and higher education settings, with a focus on Jewish feminist, LGBT, and multicultural issues.
 A published writer and liturgist, Tamara holds a rabbinical degree from the Reconstructionist Rabbinical College, an M.A. in Women’s History from Sarah Lawrence College, and a BA summa cum laude from Barnard College.

 Sarah Fox, Project Director, promotes program work nationally, and manages Training Conferences and program projects at Moving Traditions.
 Prior to Moving Traditions, Sarah worked with the Jewish community in Canada and the US as a chaplain and Hillel Director, and then as a synagogue Executive Director.
 Sarah actively participates in all aspects of Jewish life, from reading Torah to teaching Hebrew School, and holds a BA Honours in Religious Studies and Music from the University of Saskatchewan.

-Stephanie Freedman, Education Program Manager, oversees the experience of our adult mentors and ensures they have the resources necessary to meet Moving Traditions’ educational goals.
+Stephanie Freedman, Director of Organizational Development & Culture, oversees the experience of our adult mentors and ensures they have the resources necessary to meet Moving Traditions’ educational goals.
 Previously, Stephanie managed the development and implementation of training for a mission-driven technology company that helps people access income supports and financial wellness services, as well as for a broad-based media company serving business and education professionals.
 A health and wellness enthusiast, Stephanie has a BA in English Literature from the University of Pittsburgh.